 The service-based RSU awards vest in equal installments on each of the first three anniversaries of the vesting commencement date, subject to the Named Executive Officers' continued employment through each applicable vesting date.
-The PSU awards vest pursuant to a three-year performance period based on the satisfaction of our relative TSR ranking to a predetermined set of peers generally from the beginning of the first calendar year during which the award is granted through the end of the third calendar year, as further described below.
+The PSU awards vest pursuant to a three-year performance period that began on January 1, 2024 and ends on December 31, 2026.
+The TSR PSUs account for 60% of the PSUs granted to employees.
+The TSR PSUs contain both a service condition and a market condition based on the satisfaction of our relative TSR ranking to a predetermined set of peers generally from the beginning of the first calendar year during which the award is granted through the end of the third calendar year, as further described below.
 The PSU awards are also subject to service-based vesting requirement through the end of the third calendar year following the year of the grant.
-The RSUs and PSUs are settled for participants subject to Section 16(b) of the Exchange Act in the form of shares of Common Stock, however the Compensation Committee has the authority to modify the settlement form of vested RSUs prior to the applicable vesting date.
-The RSUs and PSUs are settled for participants not subject to Section 16(b) of the Exchange Act in the form of shares of Common Stock, however the Compensation Committee has the authority to modify the settlement form of vested RSUs prior to the applicable vesting date.
-The RSUs and PSUs are settled for participants not subject to Section 16(b) of the Exchange Act in either shares of Common Stock, cash or a combination of Common Stock or cash.
-Settlement shall occur in each case as soon as administratively practicable but in no event later than March 15 of the calendar year following the year in which all vesting restrictions lapse.